B-rage04/d4_Brage_Gabriel/task.md

 This page presents the deliverable for weeks 47 and 48 (Tue 18.11.–Fri 28.11.).

-You shall prepare this deliverable together with your collaboration partner.
-Working with Git to document your work in small increments and to document collaboration is essential.
-Create a NEW Gitlab repository for this exercise!
+ x You shall prepare this deliverable together with your collaboration partner. x Working with Git to document your work in small increments and to document collaboration is essential. x Create a NEW Gitlab repository for this exercise!
 By the deadline on Friday, 28.
-November, 18.00, you shall create a new repository on Gitlab call it d4_name1_name2, where name1 and name2 are your first names give heplesser access to the respository you can in principle work on Github, but you have to figure out issues, milestones, pull requests and actions there on your own create issues and milestones in Gitlab to plan the work on your project, connecting issues to milestones develop code and tests as described below build a python package (wheel) run in a terminal
+November, 18.00, you shall x create a new repository on Gitlab x call it d4_name1_name2, where name1 and name2 are your first names give heplesser access to the respository x you can in principle work on Github, but you have to figure out issues, milestones, pull requests and actions there on your own x create issues and milestones in Gitlab to plan the work on your project, connecting issues to milestones develop code and tests as described below build a python package (wheel) run in a terminal